ollipo/FullStack_project_LessonApp/Documentation/requirement_specification.md

 - user can log in to the application
   - login is successful when user enters a valid username and a password to the login form
-  - the application notifies the user if the user does't exist in the database
+  - the application notifies the user if the user doesn't exist in the database

 ### After login